AVEVA/AVEVA-Samples-CloudOperations/basic_samples/DataViews/README.md

 The sample code in the folders below demonstrate how to invoke Data Views REST APIs via the sample client libraries.
 The steps performed in the examples are similar and follow this general flow as shown on [Data View Docs](https://ocs-docs.osisoft.com/Documentation/DataViews/Quick_Start_Define_a_Data_View.html):

-0. Authenticating into OCS
+1. Authenticate against OCS
-0.5 Creating Types, Streams, and Data
+2. Creating types, streams, and data
-1. Create a data view
+3. Create a data view
-1. Retrieve that data view
+4. Retrieve the data view
-1. Add a query for data items
+5. Add a query for data items
-1. See the items found by the query
+6. View items found by the query
-1. See the fields available to include in the data view
+7. View fields available to include in the data view
-1. Include some of the available fields
+8. Include some of the available fields
-1. Section the data view
+9. Group the data view
-1. Include the sectioner field set
-1. Distinguish the data items
+10. Identify data items
-1. Consolidating fields
-1. Delete Everything
+11. Consolidate data fields
+12. Delete sample objects from OCS

 Note: Currently the JAVA data view library sample does not follow this pattern and doesn't work